connelldave/botocove/README.md

 `target_ids`: Optional[List[str]]

-A list of AWS accounts as strings to attempt to assume role in to.
+A list of AWS accounts and/or AWS Organization Units as strings to attempt to assume role in to.
 When unset, default attempts to use every available account ID in an AWS organization.
+When specifing ou's it will recursivly fetch all child ou's as well.

 `ignore_ids`: Optional[List[str]]